 Weighing nearly 1.5 tons the maiale craft were heavy, ungainly and unreliable beasts which were very hard to steer and prone to mechanical mishaps.
 Theoretically the SLC manned torpedoes could to 2-3 knots at a depth of 50-75 feet.
 The warhead placed at the end of the manned torpedo detached allowing the two man crew to attach the 550+ pound explosive to the hull of an enemy ship.
 The Frogmen school attached to the 10th Assault MAS and to the Naval Infantry was arguably the most elite section in all of the Italian navy during the war.

 Only about 50 Gamma group (frogmen) assault swimmers saw action from 1940-1943.
 The selection course for these swimming saboteurs was brutally challenging and we can assume that the men who passed selection were most certainly elite swimmers.
 They wore the advanced Belloni dive suits, designed by Lt.
 Angelo Belloni of the Xª MAS Flotilla, and were equipped with the Pirelli ARO rebreathers.
-Gamma frogmen had the use two tanks of pure oxygen for about 6 hours of underwater breathing, plus a dive knife, and most wore a wrist compass and dive watch as well.
+Gamma frogmen had the use of two tanks of pure oxygen for about 6 hours of underwater breathing and a dive knife.
+Most wore a wrist compass and dive watch as well.

 Xª MAS diver wearing a Belloni dive suit with a rebreather

 SLC Manned Torpedo c.1942